browserengineering/book/book/scheduling-and-threading.md

 [condition]: https://docs.python.org/3/library/threading.html#condition-objects
 [^browser-thread-burn]: The browser thread's `while True` loop is also wasteful.
-Unfortunately, itt appears there is not a way to avoid this in SDL at present.
+Unfortunately, it appears there is not a way to avoid this in SDL at present.